-While I am stressing the absolute saturation of Anthropocene with electromagnetic radiation, the stories I am recounting document the force of radio in things that are not radio: corporate monopolies, national constitutions, federal laws, large-scale infrastructure, highways, mobile devices, code and social formations.
-For this reason, I choose Leslie’s turn of phrase, that is, “an agitation all around us”.
+While I am stressing is the absolute saturation of Anthropocene with electromagnetic radiation, the stories I am recounting document the force of radio in things that are not radio: corporate monopolies, national constitutions, federal laws, large-scale infrastructure, highways, mobile devices, code and social formations.
+For these reasons, I choose Leslie’s turn of phrase, that is, “an agitation all around us”.
 The word agitation is able to move between technoscientific, legal, political and social registers.
 Put differently, it has a multiple belonging.

-For example, the political and social definitions of “agitate” are similar.
-It means to arouse public interest in a concern, to trouble or be troubled.
-In technoscientific language its meaning is to stir-up, to unsettle or disturb.
-Agitation is also a reference to the wave-particle duality of radio photons, in other words, their protean essence.
-Unlike sound waves that are mechanical, electromagnetic radio waves do not displace material they excite it, that is to say, they agitate it.
+The political and social definitions of “agitate” are similar: to arouse public interest in a concern, to trouble or be troubled.
+In scientific language its meaning is to stir-up, to unsettle or disturb.
+Agitation is also a reference to the wave-particle duality of the photons that compose radio waves.
+In other words, unlike sound waves that are mechanical, electromagnetic radio waves do not displace material they excite it, which is to say, they agitate it.

-I propose that a material politics of radio is occupied by how this agitation unfolds across different scales and registers as “cascades” or “dangerous ideas”.
+I propose that a material politics of radio is occupied by how this radio frequency agitation unfolds across different scales and registers as “cascades” or “dangerous ideas”.